 They say, the more you read, the more you know.
 Reading is one of the best ways to improve your writing skills.
 Every English writing technique can be found in many published reading materials.

 If you are into creative writing, reading novels, poems, short stories, and fiction will help you pick up a couple of techniques that successful writers use.
 If you are into technical writing, you might find journals, instructional and educational materials more helpful.
+Or as a knowledge worker, you can also find ways to speed up your workday with a writing assistant.

 On top of reading for the sake of exposing yourself to different English writing techniques, you can also avail of free resources that are available to aspiring writers.
 These resources include tips, techniques, and advice on how to write better.